 Other trees that attract birds are evergreens, such as the White Pine-Pinus strobus and American Holly-Illex opaca.
 Evergreens not only keep some bright spots of color in your winter landscape, but also provide crucial shelter for birds during the winter months.
 Chickadees, cardinals and nuthatches rely on evergreens to protect them from the elements and provide some food during the cold season.

 Trees are not the only additions you can make to your garden.
 Shrubs and perennials are often employed by birds as well.

 The best birding gardens employ trees, shrubs and perennials to create the environment most attractive to bird species.
 Think about including Sumacs, Serviceberry-Amelanchier and Chokeberry-Aronia species to provide shelter and small fruit for birds and other wildlife.
-Perennials such as Bee Balm-Monarda and Orange Coneflower-Rudbeckia fulgida are well known for providing food for hummingbirds.
-Other birds enjoy Goldenrod-Solidago virguarea and Coreopsis for the seeds they provide.
-Humans enjoy the bright flower colors and the reliability of these perennials, which grow well in rich garden soils and are hardy in zones 3-10.
+Perennials such as Bee Balm-Monarda and Orange Coneflower-Rudbeckia Fulgida are well known for providing food for hummingbirds.
+Other birds enjoy Goldenrod-Solidago Virguarea and Coreopsis for the seeds they produce.
+Humans possess the bright flower colors and the reliability of these perennials, which grow well in rich garden soils and are hardy in zones 3-10.
 When you design your landscape with birds in mind, the resulting design is pleasing to the eye, easy to maintain, and provides habitat all year long.
-The same plantings that birds find attractive are the plantings that give us shade cover, attractive fruits and nuts, and are well adapted to our climate and growing conditions.
+The same plantings that birds find attractive are the plantings that give us shade cover, beautiful fruits, and nuts, and are well adapted to our climate and growing conditions.